aspartik.b3

 Proposes a new MCMC step

 It is presumed that the operator will store all the references to parameters and trees it wants to edit and will change them accordingly.
-If a move cannot be proposed for any reason Proposal.Reject should be returned.
+If a move cannot be proposed for any reason Proposal.Abort should be returned.
 MCMC will deal with rolling back the state.

 class Callback: